 One evening in 2008, Mukesh, a software engineer at a leading IT company was sitting down for dinner when he experienced a dull pain in the chest and was feeling light headed.
 Since the pain persisted for a few hours after dinner too, as a precautionary measure, Mukesh went into the hospital.
 Soon enough, the doctor’s diagnosed Mukesh with having suffered a mild heart attack.
 He was promptly put on medication and was asked to drastically change his lifestyle.

 Eating right is the first big step to tackling cardiovascular challenges.
 Small and frequent meals ensure one doesn’t resort to overeating and leaning towards fast foods to quickly satisfy hunger.
-Coupled with a change in other habits including regular exercise and frequent sleep, one can keep heart troubles at bay.
+Coupled with a change in other habits including regular exercise and frequent sleep, one can keep heart diseases at bay.
 Something as simple as a 20 minute brisk walk every day helps improve one’ health drastically.
 Given the alarming statistics on cardiovascular problems, the onus is on people to start making small changes that would go a long way into the future.
 As the popular saying goes, “Prevention is better than cure”.
 Unfortunately, not everyone gets a second chance like Mukesh.